 TfL Rail performed very well compared to most TOCs.
-It had the largest percentage point increase compared to any other operator.
-A number of initiatives have implemented by TfL Rail since the commencement of the contract to improve right time reliability and manage Network Rail responses.
+It had the largest percentage increase of any operator.
+A number of initiatives have been implemented by TfL Rail since the commencement of the contract to improve right time reliability and manage Network Rail responses.